dimavroudis/dimavroudis/README.md

 - themes and plugins for WordPress,
 - web and mobile apps with Angular and Ionic.

-I’m currently trying to improve my understanding of ♿ accesibility in web development and making my first steps in learning React.
+Currently making my first steps into Testing.

 Find more about me at:
 - [mavrou.gr](https://mavrou.gr)